-- 1. We will ensure that all staff are regularly informed of our staff behaviour policy and updates thereof. - 2.
-We will incorporate low level concerns as an extension of our staff behaviour policy. - 13.16 What staff should do if they have concerns about safeguarding practices within the school or college - 1.
-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team. - 2.
+1. We will ensure that all staff are regularly informed of our staff behaviour policy / code of conduct and updates thereof.

+13.16 What staff should do if they have concerns about safeguarding practices within the school or college?

+- 1. All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team. - 2.
 Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's Senior Leadership Team. - 3.
 Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them, advice can always be taken from LADO.